njskalski/bernardo/docs/gladius/mission.md

 ### No mouse

 Mouse is a tool for graphics designers, radar operators and architects.
 Not for coders.
-If your IDE requires mouse, you're not doing it right.

 ### No setup

 All keybindings should be as common and natural as possible.

 A setup should be disposable and easy to reproduce.

-No debugging of scripts.

 ### No flow-killers